Jimmy Governor: Manhunt

 On the following day, the Governor brothers were following the Forbes River.
 Three men were stationed in a house on Edward Coombe's selection at Big Flat, placed there by the police in anticipation of a visit by the fugitives.
 Two of the men were Herbert Byers, a kangaroo shooter from Ulan, and Robert Wood from Mudgee, both of whom had been involved in the hunt for the brothers since late-July.
 At mid-afternoon the brothers were sighted descending the ridge from the south and onto the flat where the house was located.
 They approached the house slowly, moving from cover to cover, until they were within 60 yards.
 Wood and Byers held their fire, expecting them to come even closer.
 Suddenly the two fugitives became alarmed and "made a bolt", running to the south.
 At about 140 yards from the house, as Jimmy stopped to look back, Byers took a shot through a crack in the wall.
 Jimmy fell and rolled over; the bullet had hit his mouth and passed through his cheek, knocking out four of his teeth.
 Wood also fired, the shot passing through the flesh of Jimmy's buttock.
 Byers and Wood ran from the house, exchanging fire with Joe.
 Jimmy raised himself, stumbled and fell again, but eventually he and his brother escaped into the surrounding forest.
 Byers and Wood followed for about half a mile but discontinued the chase as the light began to fade.

 With Jimmy wounded, he and Joe camped in the bush for the next three days.
 On the evening of Tuesday 16 October, ten miles from where Jimmy had been wounded, the Governors stuck up 19-year-old William Coombes as he was chopping wood on his family's selection on the Forbes River.
 They took him at gunpoint to William's uncle's selection about a mile away and asked him to go to the house and "get some tucker", saying they would meet him "on the opposite side of the river".
 The house was being guarded by a Constable Dolman and others, and the policeman "prevented young Coombes returning to the murderers with food" and also made the decision not to search for the brothers in the dark.
-Coombes reported that Jimmy's condition as weak and he was not able to walk fast.
+Coombes reported that Jimmy's condition was weak and he was not able to walk fast.
 His bottom lip was cut and hanging down, his tongue was swollen and his face and mouth were bandaged.